Consulting services: Expert Witness, Appraisal, R&D, Training etc.

 - and a selection of units suitable for back office staff.

 Classes are held generally as 3-day blocks.
 Licence training takes two 3-day blocks spaced about a month apart plus on-the-job and assignment work.
 It is very flexible.
 The full Certificate III can be done over 1 to 2 years, though some have successfully done it in 6 months.
-Interstate, overseas and foreign students welcome.
+Interstate, overseas and foreign students are welcome.
+On-campus accommodation is a possibility.
 For large groups, training is possible on company premises.

 Informal training is available across a wide range of needs:

 - Technical training for technicians, office/sales staff and client’s staff

 - Working with a company’s in-house training program